-Outstanding Journal Publication of the Year for 2023 Award
+Outstanding Journal Publication of the Year Award

 Title of Article